pelinbalci/Intro_Deep_Learning/Intro_NN/notes/1_Perceptron_math.md

 - y2 = 1
 - y3= 0

-turning them to probabilities:
+Let's turn them into probabilities:

 - 2 / 2+1+0 = 2/3
 - 1 / 2+1+0 = 1/3
 - 0 / 2+1+0 = 0

-summary is 1.

-There is a problem in this solution. what if our scores are negative?
+Here, the summary is 1. everything looks fine.
+However, there might be a problem with this solution.
+What if our scores are negative?

-Example:

 - y1 = -1
 - y2 = 1
 - y3= 0

-turning them to probabilities:
+If we turn them into probabilities as before, the scores become NAN.

-- 2 / -1+1+0 = NAN
+- -1 / -1+1+0 = NAN
 - 1 / -1+1+0 = NAN
 - 0 / -1+1+0 = NAN

  = (

+ We need a solution to make the floating numbers (logits) positive numbers.

  ⭐️ The exponential function only returns positive values !!

  ⭐️ Exponential function is the solution.

-Example:

 - y1 = 2
 - y2 = 1
 - y3= 0

-turning them to probabilities with exponential function:
+turning them into probabilities with exponential function:

 - e^2 / e^2 + e^1 + e^0 = 0.67
 - e^1 / e^2 + e^1 + e^0 = 0.24
 - e^0 / e^2 + e^1 + e^0 = 0.09

 summary is 1.
-This is softmax function.
+This is the SOFTMAX function.

     Linear function scores = Z1, ..., Zn
     P(Class i ) = e^Zi / e^Z1 + ... + e^Zn

-if the n = 2, then softmax ---> sigmoid.
+if the n = 2, then softmax becomes sigmoid.

 [Softmax_code](https://github.com/pelinbalci/Intro_Deep_Learning/blob/master/Intro_NN/intro_codes/softmax.py)